Daniel Clark (Louisiana politician)

 Claiborne took offense in 1807 at a speech Clark made on the floor of the House of Representatives, in which Clark maligned Claiborne's having allegedly favored the militia of free people of color over the white militia.
 When Clark would not apologize, the two men met in a June 8, 1807, duel on Clark's plantation (currently Houmas House, in Ascension Parish, Louisiana).

 Clark's pistol round struck Claiborne.
 Claiborne lamented in a June 17, 1807, letter to President Thomas Jefferson, “My dear sir, I continue confined to my room, and experience considerable pain—but the wound now suppurates profusely and my Surgeon gives me reason to believe that in 3 weeks I shall be enabled to walk—I fear however that the warmth of the weather will considerably retard my recovery.”

 Perhaps, in part, because of his duel against Governor Claiborne, Clark was an unsuccessful candidate for renomination to Congress in 1808.
 A local newspaper opined of Clark, "...in his manners many complain that there is something forbidding; something that keeps at a distance even those who esteem him most."
 In the following year, he published a long, well-documented diatribe against General Wilkinson, entitled "Proofs of the Corruption of Gen. James Wilkinson, and of his Connexion with Aaron Burr", accusing Wilkinson of being a paid Spanish agent while Wilkinson commanded the U.S. military.
 Subsequent historians have validated Clark's claims.
-At the time of the 1810 Daniel Clark owned 130 slaves in Wilkinson County, Mississippi Territory.
+At the time of the 1810 census, Daniel Clark owned 130 slaves in Wilkinson County, Mississippi Territory.
 Clark died unexpectedly in New Orleans on 13 August 1813, and is interred in St. Louis Cemetery No. 1.

 At the time of his death, he was believed to own about one-third of the real estate in New Orleans.
 His will and testament, contested by the child of a secret marriage, Myra Clark Gaines, became a legal struggle of titanic proportion fought over seventy years.